cipto-hd/cipto-hd.github.io/content/posts/howto-change-the-hostname-of-existing-container.md

 After that we must start docker service to enable us to see the result of hostname update, by running this command at terminal:
 `systemctl start docker.service`, and press ENTER.
 Please wait for about a minute.

-Next, we exit from root access by typing: `exit`, and press ENTER
+Next, we exit from root access by typing: `exit`, and press ENTER.

 Next, we start the container, in this example, it's `alpine` container, by running this command at terminal:
-`docker start alpine`, and press ENTER
+`docker start alpine`, and press ENTER.

 Next, we need to recheck the hostname of `alpine` container, by running this command at terminal:
-`docker exec alpine sh -c 'hostname'`, and press ENTER
+`docker exec alpine sh -c 'hostname'`, and press ENTER.

 ![the-new-hostname-of-alpine-container](/images/the-new-hostname-of-alpine-container.png)

 See, the new hostname has been applied.
-Congratulations.
+Congratulations!

 OK,

 I think that's all for now.
 Hopefully this tutorial will be helpful for others.

 Thanks a lot for watching.
 Have a great day.
-See you
+See you.